 The Gold Standard of Weight Loss Surgery

 Interested in gastric bypass surgery?
-Contact East Coast Bariatrics to
+Contact East Coast Bariatrics to learn more today!

 How Does the Gastric Bypass Procedure Work?

 Gastric bypass surgery consists of two components.
 The fist component involves the division of the stomach into two parts: a small upper pouch about one ounce in volume, and a larger, lower pouch that consists of the rest of the stomach.
 The second component involves the division of the first portion of the small intestine.
 During the procedure, the lower end of the small intestine is connected to the newly created small stomach pouch.
 Lastly, the upper portion of the divided small intestine is connected to the rest of the small intestine further down to allow digestive enzymes and stomach acids to mix with food.

 Because the newly divided upper portion of the stomach is much smaller than an average stomach, it prevents an individual from consuming large meals.
 In this way, calorie intake is limited.
 Gastric bypass surgery also reduces nutrient and calorie absorption through the restricting of the small intestine.
 Perhaps most importantly, however, this procedure alters gut hormones to promote satiety (thereby suppressing hunger) and disrupt the advent of Type 2 diabetes due to obesity.